JoseAbreu28/Commander28.github.io/2G-Network.md

 ### 2G Network Implementation
 Due to hardware limitations—specifically, having only a HackRF, which operates in half-duplex mode—I was unable to implement the phone number-catching attack.
 However, I gained valuable insights into [OSMOCOM BB](https://osmocom.org/projects/baseband) and decided to focus on building a 2G network instead.
 To achieve this, I acquired two Motorola C123 devices and two Sysmocom USB Serial Cable [CP2102](https://shop.sysmocom.de/Sysmocom-USB-serial-cable-CP2102-with-2.5mm-stereo-jack/cp2102-25) adapters.
 Initially, setting up a 2G network using OSMOCOM was complex due to my lack of experience.
 However, I discovered AutoCalypsoBTS, a project that significantly simplified the deployment process.
 Later, I refined my network setup using the [work](https://pl4y.readthedocs.io/en/latest/) of [Bastien Baranoff](https://github.com/bbaranoff), which I will detail in a future article.
+As the operating system, I opted for DragonOS because it already contains the stable OSMOCOM binaries and works correctly.
+The implementation of AutoCalypsoBTS was quite easy, you just need to configure the data for the antenna we're creating.

 ![OSMOCOM BB](DATA/IMG_9993_-_Cópia.jpg)